Not all of the courses listed below will necessarily be offered in any one year.

 An historical and futuristic examination of the critical issues facing the nursing profession and discipline.
 Considering the practice orientation of nursing, students will explore issues related to education, practice, discipline, and professionalism.

 Intended for students with a special interest in and knowledge of a specialty area in nursing.
-To explore theory and research related to an area of interest in nursing.
+To explore theory and research related to human responses and adaptations to alterations in health, or health promotion and illness prevention with selected client populations.
 (To be taken only with permission of the School.)

 The focus of this course is theory exploration in nursing.
 Beginning with the theoretical evolution of the discipline of nursing, students progress to issues related to development of theory in a practice discipline.
 Analysis, evaluation, and comparison are made of selected nursing conceptual models/theories and their major concepts.
 The contributions of the conceptual models to practice and research are investigated.